NOV 2022-APR 2023

 IMPACT

-flood-affected people supported
+flood-affected people supported by WFP

-of wheat flour, yellow split peas, vegetable oil, salt dispatched
+of wheat flour, yellow split peas, vegetable oil, salt dispatched by WFP

-(as of January 2023)
+(as of May 2023)

-provided in cash assistance to vulnerable families
+provided by WFP in cash assistance to vulnerable families

-(as of January 2023)
+(as of May 2023)